THE NEXT SENTENCE

 9) Then, in the end, in the broadest and deepest sense, what is this poem really really about?

 You may not even get to this level.
 You may not want to.
 Doing so may require a lot of biographical, historical, cultural, or philosophical study that you don't have time for.
 A poem, say, Shelley's "Ozymandias," may be, at its base, simply about a traveler finding the demolished statue of a long-dead king half-buried in the desert.
 It may really be about the vanity of human wishes and the transitory nature of worldly power.
-Still on another level, the poem may be about about the endurance and the paradoxical fraility of art or it may be a critique of the Romantic over-valuation of the artistic afflatus.
+Still on another level, the poem may be about about the endurance and the paradoxical fraility of art or, conversely, it may be a warning about overvaluing the role of the artist.
 Who knows?
-Perhaps it's best to leave these last, speculative levels of aboutness to the professors and their graduate students.
-But that doesn't cut you out of the game.
+Perhaps it's best to leave these last, speculative levels of aboutness to college professors and their graduate students.

 * * *

-And just a wee note on style: Try not to write about a poem as if you were holding up an extracted liver to a group of interns.
+And just a wee note on style: Try not to write about a poem as if you were holding up an extracted liver to a group of medical interns.
 Avoid pointy (deictic) language like “This shows” or “It can be seen” or “The author utilizes," as in this all-too-typical clunker: “Clearly, it can be seen that the author utilizes personification to portray . . . .”
-In fact, strive to avoid overused words like portray and utilize.
-There is a smelly lexicon of English class jargon that collects around poems and stories like flies at a picnic.
-There will probably never be a case in which the word utilize offers an improvement over its sweeter, simpler cousin, use.
-Rookie writers think this will impress their teachers.
-Find your own voice and use your own words.
-And remember: illuminate!
+In fact, strive to avoid overused English-class words like portray and utilize.
+There will rarely be a case where the word utilize will be an improvement over its sweeter, simpler cousin, use.